-It took a couple of years but I finally made the decision to sign up with Loot Crate at the end of April.
-I’d been toying with the idea for ages but had never taken the plunge; that was until Nathan stayed with us for a few days during our marathon stream for GameBlast17.
-When he arrived wearing an excellent Twin Peaks t-shirt and told me he’d received it as part of the service, it didn’t take much more persuasion to get me to place an order.
+I finally made the decision to sign up with Loot Crate at the end of April.
+When Nathan arrived for GameBlast17 wearing an excellent Twin Peaks t-shirt and told me he’d received it as part of the service, it didn’t take much more persuasion to get me to place an order.

 There can’t be many people out there who haven’t heard of it but just in case: Loot Crate is a monthly subscription box that contains ‘exclusive collectibles, apparel and gear delivered to your door’.
 The company partners with industry leaders in entertainment, gaming, sports and pop culture to deliver themed crates and with 14-million going to people in 35 territories across the globe, you can see how popular their service is.

 There are a couple of reasons why it took me so long to sign up.
 My preference is for adventure and RPG video games, along with cheesy films from the 1980s, and so there was a concern I wouldn’t like a lot of the themes the crates focused on each month.
 On top of that I don’t really read comics or collect figurines, so there could potentially be a number of items I’d never get any use out of.